 How to burn-out UX professionals – an analysis

-Every time we met Rahel, the team was in a different stage of that vicious cycle in the burn-out system.
+Every time we met Rahel, the team was in a different stage of that vicious cycle of the burn-out system:

 The team ignored a couple of basic rules: